singhaniasnigdha/Interactive-Lab-Hub/Lab 1/README.md

 The steps to create the prototype are summarised below.
 <p align="center"><img src="https://github.com/singhaniasnigdha/Interactive-Lab-Hub/blob/Spring2021/Lab%201/Prep-Work.png" width="840"></p>

-A paper prototype of our pyramid can be seen below.
+The final paper prototype of our pyramid can be seen below.
 We shade opposite sides red and green to denote the sentiment conveyed by the user.
 <p align="center"><img src="https://github.com/singhaniasnigdha/Interactive-Lab-Hub/blob/Spring2021/Lab%201/Paper-Prototype.png" width="240"></p>

 ## Part D. Wizard the device